Overview of Cancer Survivorship

 Cancer survivorship is a topic that comes up quite often and is quite important in its own right.
 It refers to the exclusive group of people who have fought the disease and won.
 Thus, members of this group understand each other on very base personal levels.

-survivorship is important because it creates a sense of camaraderie and shared experience.
+The concept of survivorship is important because it creates a sense of camaraderie and shared experience.
 Those who have fought and stayed brave through chemotherapy and radiation therapy often find it difficult to relate to others who have never had the disease.
 This is where support groups come in.

 Internet and in-person groups both serve different purposes.
 Web-based groups bring together cancer survivors from all over the country and indeed from all over the world.
 With the click of a mouse button or a few strokes of the keyboard, people can instantly connect with others who are thousands of miles away.
 Internet-based survivor message boards are important because they allow men and women to share tips.
 For example, individuals might discuss diet and nutrition, exercise, moral support from family members, or even operations and other surgical procedures.
 Many times, helpful information can be gleaned and put to work in one’s own life.

-mesothelioma, in-person groups are also helpful.
+Whether a person is suffering from a common disease like breast cancer or a rare and deadly cancer like mesothelioma, in-person groups are also helpful.
 People from the same city or region can come together and talk about what they’ve experienced.
 These can be thought of as group therapy sessions.
 A doctor, nurse, or psychologist may even lead some of them.
 Survivors can share stories and help others who are currently battling a malignancy themselves.

 Ultimately, these are all ways to release inner emotions and to get complex feelings out in the open.
 When people take the time to talk about things and pour out their hearts to others, surprising results usually follow.
 This can sometimes be tough to do, but encouragement from others to speak one’s mind should help quite a bit.
 Often, men and women will hit upon feelings that they did not even realize were there.